noqms/noqms/README.md

      * logListenerPath           the full path of an optional listener for external log message processing - can
      *                           be anywhere on your classpath *
-     * appDataPort               default=any available - UDP port this service reads for incoming application
+     * dataPort                  default=any available - UDP port the framework reads for incoming microservice
-     *                           data
+     *                           application data